-While Frontpoint’s prices are relatively high in the market when it comes to professional monitoring, their plans also include live video streaming, remote control of the system directly from our phones, and a whole lot more.
+Frontpoint’s monitoring price is relatively high, since the only plan available is the $49.99 a month Ultimate plan.
+However, this plan includes everything Frontpoint has to offer, from remote smartphone access and professional monitoring to video surveillance and home automation.
 We’d definitely recommend Frontpoint to a more well-established homeowner who can afford the cost of service, though the service Frontpoint provides is definitely some of the best.

 The Frontpoint app gave us full remote control of our system right from our iPhone and iPad, enabling us to arm and disarm our system as well as see detailed activity logs of everything the sensors were picking up.
 We could also watch video clips and live streams of integrated cameras for an even more detailed view of everything going on in our home.
 And customers agree: the app currently has a 4.5-star rating in the app store.

 4. abode - Best Security System with Apple HomeKit